hpcaitech/ColossalAI/applications/stable-diffusion/text_img2img/README.md

-# Text-to-Image: Stable Diffusion with Colossal-AI
+# Text-to-Image/Image-to-Image: Stable Diffusion with Colossal-AI

-Acceleration of AIGC (AI-Generated Content) models such as [Text-to-image model](https://huggingface.co/CompVis/stable-diffusion-v1-4).
+Acceleration of AIGC (AI-Generated Content) models such as [Text-to-image model](https://huggingface.co/CompVis/stable-diffusion-v1-4) and Instruct-Pix2Pix such as [Image-to-Image Model](https://huggingface.co/docs/diffusers/training/instructpix2pix)

 More details can be found in our [blog of Stable Diffusion v1](https://www.hpc-ai.tech/blog/diffusion-pretraining-and-hardware-fine-tuning-can-be-almost-7x-cheaper) and [blog of Stable Diffusion v2](https://www.hpc-ai.tech/blog/colossal-ai-0-2-0).